flancian/garden/agora slides 2023.md

 The #Agora is an entity of category [[Commons]].

 (Here I took a detour to clean the kitchen and think of [[magnetic 3d printing]])

+You can join an Agora in two ways:

+- Keep a [[digital garden]] and contribute it to the Agora in question, as defined by you and your friends.